-Your Full Service Lifetime Warranty is in effect as long as you own your sauna.
+Your Rocky Mountain Saunas Full Service Lifetime Warranty is in effect as long as you own your sauna.

 Replacement parts are modular and easy to install with live phone service assistance available.
-Standard Company Policy is for all replacement parts to be shipped, Postage Paid, within 24-48 hours.
+Standard Company Policy is for all replacement parts to be shipped, Postage Paid, within 24-48 hours of determination of defective components.
 We do not require return of defective components.

-Qualified Rocky Mountain Saunas employees and family members, located in the United States, handle all Customer Service and Technical Support issues.
+Qualified Rocky Mountain Saunas employees and family members, located in Colorado, handle all Customer Service and Technical Support issues.
 Live Customer Service Support is available by phone, 9-5 MST, Monday - Friday.

-Worst Case Scenario: If it is determined that an ‘in home’ service call is required to resolve a particular warranty issue, there is no charge for labor, service or replacement components for as long as you own your Rocky Mountain Sauna!
+Worst Case Scenario: If it is determined that an ‘in home’ service call is required to resolve a particular warranty or service issue, there is never charge for labor, service or replacement components for as long as you own your Rocky Mountain Sauna!

-Owning an State of the Art, well-constructed, far infrared sauna pays big dividends in terms of an enjoyable, comfortable experience, the physical health benefits, product dependability and appearance, enhanced standard features and worry free use.
+Owning an State of the Art, well-constructed, far infrared sauna pays big dividends in terms of an enjoyable sauna experience, physical & mental health benefits, product dependability and appearance, enhanced standard features and worry-free use.

 Precision Handcrafted Quality in a Commercial Grade Sauna at Affordable, Factory Direct Prices.
 More Standard Features, Full Service Lifetime Warranty, Free Shipping in the Continental USA and a 90 Day Risk Free Trial/ Money Back Guarantee.

-Rocky Mountain Saunas offers Standard Features like individual, ceiling mounted, can light LED Chromotherapy Light System, Reinforced Floor Heating Panel, Multiple Safety Certifications, Quality Workmanship, Ergonomic Vertical Dowel Backrests.
+Rocky Mountain Saunas offers Standard Features like ceiling mounted LED Chromotherapy Light System, Reinforced Floor Heating Panel, Multiple Safety Certifications, Quality Workmanship, and Ergonomic Vertical Dowel Backrests.

-Safe, Zero Rated EMF Nano-Carbon™ heater panels, EMF shielded wiring, Oxygen Ionizer to keep your sauna germ and bacteria free, Upgraded, hideaway Bluetooth compatible AM/FM CD Player/ MP3/USB, Interior 12V hookup for TV/DVD, Deluxe Crown Molding and much more at prices competitive with saunas that offer few or none of these features.
+Also standard equipment on all RMS models are our Safe, Zero Rated EMF Nano-Carbon™ heater panels, EMF shielded wiring, Oxygen Ionizer to keep your sauna germ and bacteria free, FM CD Player/Mp3 stereo, Interior 12V hookup for TV/DVD, Cup Holders, Towel Rack, Reading Light and much more at prices competitive with saunas that offer few or none of these features.

 Read about Infrared Sauna Safety and Contraindications.
-How to Use and Maintain your far infrared sauna.
-(See Infrared Sauna Facts/Articles section on the upper left hand side of our Home Page)
+How to Use and Maintain your far infrared sauna along with Sauna Facts, Sauna Assembly videos and FAQ's, in written and video formats.

 We offer documented articles for Far Infrared Sauna Benefits.
 Find out How and Why Far Infrared Sauna Therapy is so effective and beneficial for so many different health conditions.